MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/mixed-license-plate-receiving.md

 ### Create and assign deferred receiving policies

-To use deferred receiving processing, you must first create a deferred receiving policy and assign it to the relevant mobile device menu item(s).
+To use deferred receiving processing, you must first create a deferred receiving policy and assign it to the relevant mobile device menu items.

 1. Go to **Warehouse management \> Setup \> Mobile device \> Deferred receiving policies**.
-Identify the policy you want to use or create a new one.
-Each policy establishes when a receiving flow uses deferred receiving processing and makes a few other options for how the process should work.
-Use the tooltips provided on the page to learn about how to use each setting.
+1. Identify the policy that you want to use, or create a new one.
+Each policy defines when a receiving flow uses deferred receiving processing.
+It also sets a few other options that control how the process works.
+Use the tooltips that are provided on the page to learn how to use each setting.
 1. Go to **Warehouse management \> Setup \> Mobile device \> Mobile device menu items**.
-1. In the list pane, select the menu item you want to set up.
-The selected menu item must use one of the work creation policies listed previously.
+1. In the list pane, select the menu item that you want to set up.
+The selected menu item must use one of the previously listed work creation policies.
-1. Set **Deferred receiving policy ID** to the policy you identified at the start of this procedure.
+1. Set the **Deferred receiving policy ID** field to the policy that you identified in step 2.

 > [!NOTE]
-> As with the *Mixed license plate receiving* mobile device **Work creation process**, the system can print license plate labels when you run a *deferred receiving* process.
-These options are among the settings established by the **Deferred receiving policy ID** selected for each menu item.
+> As for the *Mixed license plate receiving* mobile device work creation process, the system can print license plate labels when you run a deferred receiving process.
+The options are among the settings that are established by the deferred receiving policy ID that's selected for each menu item.
 >
-> If you choose to print labels before creating work (as established by the **Label printing on confirming receiving** for the receiving policy), the label won't include details such as the to-location for the license plate because this information won't be available until the system has finished the running the deferred receiving asynchronous process.
+> If you set the **Label printing on confirming receiving** field so that labels are printed before work is created, the labels won't include details such as the "to" location for the license plate, because this information won't be available until the system has finished running the deferred receiving asynchronous process.

 ### Deferred receiving asynchronous processing

-*Deferred asynchronous receiving processing* automatically runs immediately after a mobile device menu item finishes a *Receiving completed* process, which indicates that all the required *Mixed license plate receiving* data is available.
-You can monitor the status of the process on **Mixed license plate receiving** page, where the **Mixed license plate receiving status** field shows one of the following values:
+*Deferred asynchronous receiving processing* automatically runs immediately after a mobile device menu item completes a *Receiving completed* process, which indicates that all the required *Mixed license plate receiving* data is available.
+You can monitor the status of the process on the **Mixed license plate receiving** page, where the **Mixed license plate receiving status** field shows one of the following values:

 - *Building license plate*
 - *Processing*
 - *Error*
 - *Received*

-If an *Execute deferred receiving [License plate ID]* batch job fails, the related **Mixed license plate receiving status** is set to *Error*.
-To view the reason for the failure, selected the failed job and then select the **Processing errors** button.
-Take the appropriate actions to address the error, such as updating a line quantity or deleting a line, and rerun the process manually by selecting the **Complete license plate** button.
+If an *Execute deferred receiving \[License plate ID\]* batch job fails, the related **Mixed license plate receiving status** field is set to *Error*.
+To view the reason for the failure, select the failed job, and then select **Processing errors**.
+Take the appropriate action to address the error (for example, by updating a line quantity or deleting a line).
+Then manually rerun the process by selecting **Complete license plate**.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]